 You can find rankings of Economics programs with the highest starting salaries below.
 Our ranking methodology uses Economics specific starting and mid-career salaries of graduates from each college to generate a list of the best.

 St Lawrence University is the best choice for individuals thinking about an Economics major.
-This is a fairly common subject of study at , with 11.8% of undergraduate students enrolled in it.
+At St Lawrence University, 11.8% of undergraduate students major in Economics.
 Students who like a more relaxed life will enjoy the school's position in the compact town of Canton, New York.

 It's hard to beat Harvard University if you want to pursue Economics as a major.
 Harvard University economics majors make 53.6% more than the standard economics grad.
 This school is one of the largest schools in Massachusetts.

 Princeton University is a wonderful option for students pursuing an Economics degree.
 Graduates from the Economics degree program at Princeton University make 46.0% more than the average college graduate in this field.
-It is placed in the suburban area of Princeton, New Jersey.
+Located in Princeton, New Jersey, Princeton supplies a safe and sound, suburban atmosphere for learners.

 United States Naval Academy is a good choice for students pursuing an Economics degree.
 With 162 undergraduates, Economics is one of most popular majors at United States Naval Academy.
 This school is located in the suburban area of Annapolis, Maryland, near to shops and other amusement.